andrewmoles2/r-pre-sessional/r-pre-sessional.md

 # What are my next steps? {#sec-steps}

-If you are on the modules show below, it is recommended you attend the in-person pre-sessional training workshops the Digital Skills Lab will be running through September to early October.
+If you are on the modules show below, it is recommended you attend the in-person pre-sessional training workshops the Digital Skills Lab (DSL) will be running through September to early October.

 ::: columns
 ::: {.column width="50%"}